spacecakes/react-smooth-carousel/README.md

 ## Known issues

 - Doesn't snap properly to start or end in Chrome when `loop` is off
+- Cursor dragging support is not yet implemented
 - Viewing more than one slide at once is currently not supported